Toni Childs

-Toni Childs (born October 29, 1957) is an American-Australian singer-songwriter.
-She is best known for her songs "Don't Walk Away" (a Billboard Hot 100 hit in the United States in 1988), "I've Got to Go Now", a Top 5 hit in Australia in 1991, and the Emmy-winning "Because You're Beautiful" (released as a single in 2004, and featured on her 2008 album Keep the Faith).
-In New Zealand she has had six Top 40 hit singles and three platinum albums.
+Toni Childs (born October 29, 1957) is an American-born, Australian singer-songwriter.

 Early life

-Toni Childs was born Annette Bard in Orange, California, but lived in Arkansas, Kansas, Oklahoma and Nevada during her childhood.
+Childs was born in Orange, California, and lived in Arkansas, Kansas, Oklahoma and Nevada during her childhood.
 Raised in a household dominated by her parents' religious values, Childs stated in a 1988 article for Time magazine that she and her three brothers "were not allowed to listen to pop music or rock or even go to the movies.
 There was a lot I missed out on."
 At the age of 15, Childs ran away from home and became a blues musician.
 In 1972, she saw Pink Floyd in concert and decided to pursue a career as a singer-songwriter.